 Making This Recipe without A Slow Cooker

-If you do not have a slow cooker, I believe you can turn this into a Dutch oven carnitas recipe.
+If you do not have a slow cooker, you can tackle these carnitas on a stovetop using this Carnitas recipe.

 - Trim, cut, and season the pork as directed.
 Prepare the orange juice mixture as directed.